 We understand the pressures facing today’s medical professionals.
 You need to stay on top of a constantly growing and evolving body of medical knowledge to provide the best patient care.
 Our nation’s opioid epidemic makes the job even harder, requiring you to meet the needs of your patients while complying with requirements from regulatory and oversight organizations.

-The NEJM Knowledge+ Pain Management and Opioids CME course addresses these needs and is the most efficient way to review the current, evidence-based clinical knowledge on opioid analgesics.
+The NEJM Knowledge+ Pain Management and Opioids CME/CE course addresses these needs and is the most efficient way to review the current, evidence-based clinical knowledge on opioid analgesics.
 Completing this activity will improve your knowledge about:

 - The fundamental concepts of pain management, including definitions and mechanisms of pain.